Frequently Asked Home Remodeling Questions

 What payment methods do you accept?

 Home Sweet Home accepts cash, checks, home equity checks and money orders.
+We do not offer credit card payments because we believe it a disservice to our clients to have to pay additional service fees.
+Other payment types allows us to keep our prices direct without service charges.
 If you need help with financing or understanding bank options, we have worked with several and can help find the best option for your project.

 Do you provide a service warranty?